Groups the annotation table of an ImmunData

 : Total count of a specific receptor (imd_receptor_id

-: The proportion of the repertoire's total n_barcodes
+: The proportion of the repertoire's totaln_barcodes

 accounted for by that specific receptor (imd_count / n_barcodes

-: The total number of distinct repertoires (across the entire
+: The total number of distinct repertoires (across the entire dataset) in which this specific receptor (imd_receptor_id

 ) appears.